hanhuark/MEEG-54403/tutorial_ii_classification/README.md

 What happens if you don't know what kernel to use for highlighting specific features or if you don't know what features are important for your application?
 This brings us to Convolutional Neural Networks.
 What we just walked through is the process used in CNN's however, they do not use predefined kernels.
 Instead kernels of specified sizes are initalized with trainable weights.
 That way the neural network can determine kernels that will result in the best model performance.
 For a convolutional layer the number of filters, size of the kernel and stride must be defined.<br><br>

-So what we can do is pair these CNN layers with additional layers in a model for class prediction.
+So what we can do is pair these convolutional layers with additional layers in a model for class prediction.
 The weights of these layers are updated with the rest of the layers during training.
-There are several layers that are commonly included such as: <br><br>
+There are several layers that are commonly paired with convolutional layers included such as: <br><br>

-Max pooling

-Flatten
+Max pooling: These layers reduce the size of the image.
+As you can imagine, image datasets are quiet large so through max pooling layers we can downsample our data.
+It works by passing over the image and selecting the max value in a specified range of pixels.

+Flatten: A flattening layer is used for reducing the image matrix to an array so it can be passed through the dense layers for prediction.
+If you have an inputs of (batch size, h, w) it will change it to (batch size, w $\cdot$ h)

+Another important concept for image processing using a CNN is data augementation.
+Data augmentation is always a good idea but especially when you have a small, simple dataset.
+Data augmentation is where you artificially increase your dataset by generating new data from the previous ones.
+This can look like random cropping, flipping the image, brightness adjustments, etc. This can improve your models ability to extract relevant features and avoid overfitting.
+Tensorflow has built in functionalities for handeling augmentation easily.